samplesizeofone/linkless/content/posts/pops-metal-clay-origami.md

 Recommended source: [Cool Tools](http://cooltools.us) (the search feature is your friend here).

-We'll be doing a bulk order this ____, ____, for people who want to avoid shipping or don't want to order themselves.
+We'll be doing a bulk order this (TBD) for people who want to avoid shipping or don't want to order themselves.
 If you're interested in participating in the bulk order, please email me at tyler@linkless.org .